PuZZleDucK/Incident-Tracker/README.md

 - [x] simple browser based interface required to display incident locations and information each about each incident.
 - [x] incidents are published in a JSON feed which contains data about the incident type, description, location details etc.
 - [x] live data
-- [x] usually contains 300-400 items.(maximum number of items your solution needs to support). - 456 ok
+- [x] usually contains 300-400 items.(maximum number of items your solution needs to support). - over 500 seen - ok

 - [x] https://victraffic-api.wd.com.au/api/v3/incidents
 - [x] Build a small single page JS application that has the following features: